 Ultimate responsibility for materials selected for Molstead Library lies with the campus administration and the Board of Trustees.
-The Board delegates to the Molstead Library Director, the Library Leadership Team, and the Public Services/Collection Development Librarian.
-The Collection Development Librarian is responsible for selecting library materials and developing the library's collection, as well as maintaining the collection and ensuring it remains in attractive and useful condition.
+The Board delegates to the Molstead Library Director and the Library Leadership Team.
+Collectively, library administrators are responsible for selecting library materials and developing the library's collection, as well as maintaining the collection and ensuring it remains in attractive and useful condition.
 Selection of books, serials, audio-visual, electronic and other library resources shall be made on the basis of their value to NIC's curriculum.
 No material shall be excluded because of the political, social, religious, or sexual views of the author, producer, etc.

 The following criteria are used to determine the selection of specific items (an item need not meet all the criteria to be acceptable):

 Molstead Library will purchase, provided an item meets the above criteria, the following: